What is the difference between secured and unsecured debt?

 If you have a low credit score or are just beginning to build your credit, many banks will offer you a secured credit card with varying interest rates.
 The card is deposit-based; you pay the bank an amount that is then placed onto the credit card.
 You use the card and make payments with interest as usual; if you default on your payments, the bank uses your deposit to settle the debt.
 This affects your credit score because banks will report late or missed payments to credit bureaus.

-However, lower minimum credit scores typically aren’t permissible when applying for unsecured debt products.
+However, lower minimum credit scores can limit your access to unsecured debt products.
 Lenders have no recourse if you default on the financing agreement by falling behind on payments.
 Consequently, they want reassurance that you have responsibly managed debt obligations in the past, and there’s a high likelihood of you doing the same if they approve you for financing.

 But there’s an exception to the rule — some lenders feature subprime debt products that cater to consumers with lower credit scores that can’t get approved elsewhere.
 They may seem like a convenient option to meet your financing needs.
 However, they often come with steep interest rates, fees and other unfavorable loan terms, making these debt products a costly option.